 Considering how exhausted we were when we returned to the U.S., the expedited re-entry process alone justified the cost of Global Entry.
 And since the membership lasts for five years, it’ll be an even better investment if we plan more overseas trips.
 Even if we don’t, we’ll still enjoy the TSA Precheck benefits if we fly domestically.
 Considering that time is money, Global Entry is one travel expense you won't regret.

-Chris Gullotti is a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
+This article was authored by Chris Gullotti and Jeffrey Briskin.
+Chris is a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-He can be reached at 508.598.1082 or [email protected]
+He can be reached at 508.598.1082 or [email protected].
+Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.

 ©2019 Canby Financial Advisors